 Michael subsequently left English National Opera as in the meantime his conducting career had taken him to New Zealand, Singapore, Macao, Norway and Australia.
 In the UK he has conducted for Welsh National Opera, Bournemouth Symphony Orchestra, the Ulster Orchestra, English Touring Opera, British Youth Opera, Opera Holland Park and English National Ballet.
 He was also music director for some twenty months for Lord Lloyd-Webber’s production of The Sound of Music in the London Palladium.
 More recently he has been Principal Guest Conductor at the Magdeburg Opera House, Germany, where he has conducted opera, operetta, ballet and symphony concerts.
 Every year in Magdeburg, on January 16, Beethoven’s Choral Symphony is performed in memory of the night in 1945 when the city was almost completely destroyed by allied bombers.
 Michael was asked to conduct the performance in 2011 and he was the first ever British or American conductor to do so.
 Michael teaches regularly at the opera schools of the Royal College of Music and the Guildhall School of Music and Drama in London.
 Michael is Musical Director of the Birmingham Philharmonic Orchestra and the Chandos Symphony Orchestra, Malvern, two of the country’s leading nonprofessional orchestras.

-Richard Laing is Music Director of The Midlands Sinfonia, Bach Camerata, Leamington Chamber Orchestra, Nottingham Harmonic Society, Leicester Bach Choir, Cambridgeshire Choral Society and the Leicestershire Schools Symphony Orchestra, Principal Guest Conductor of Birmingham Philharmonic Orchestra and Associate Conductor of Chandos Symphony Orchestra.
-He was the first Conducting Scholar at Birmingham Conservatoire, where after nine months of study he was awarded his Masters Degree, a Postgraduate Diploma, and the Postgraduate Prize.
-Subsequently he worked intensively on operatic conducting at Dartington with Diego Masson, and was appointed Associate Conductor with the virtuoso young ensemble Sinfonia Cymru.
+Richard Laing is Principal Guest Conductor of Birmingham Philharmonic Orchestra and Hallam Sinfonia, Associate Conductor of Chandos Symphony Orchestra, and Music Director of Nottingham Harmonic Choir, Leamington Chamber Orchestra, Bach Camerata, Leicester Bach Choir and Somerset Chamber Choir.
+He began his career as Sinfonia ViVA Conducting Scholar at Birmingham Conservatoire, where after nine months of study he was awarded his Masters Degree, a Postgraduate Diploma, and the Postgraduate Prize for the most outstanding contribution to the musical life of the college.
+Shortly thereafter he was appointed to the post of Associate Conductor with the virtuoso young ensemble Sinfonia Cymru.

-Richard’s undergraduate work in Manchester on John F. Kennedy’s policy in Vietnam won him the Kaiser Award for American History.
-He he has presented papers on subjects as diverse as apocalyptic cinema, M.C.
-Escher and reality TV at the International Conferences on Film and Literature at Florida State University, and on Wagner’s Ring cycle at the International Wagner Symposium at the University of Adelaide.
-Among his proudest achievements are being appointed Vice President of the University of Illinois Triathlon Club and having articles published in the iconic games magazine White Dwarf.
-Richard is married to the singer and psychologist Karen Wise, Research Fellow at Guildhall School of Music and Drama; they live in Huntingdon with their 5 year-old daughter Elsa.
+In his limited spare time Richard writes on a wide range of subjects.
+While still an undergraduate, his work on John F. Kennedy’s policy in Vietnam won him the Kaiser Award for American History.
+He has presented papers on subjects as diverse as apocalyptic cinema, M.C.
+Escher and reality TV at the International Conferences on Film and Literature at Florida State University, and on Wagner’s Ring cycle at the International Wagner Symposium at the University of Adelaide; his work is published in journals from Wagner News to White Dwarf.

 In March 2011, Michael Seal was appointed Associate Conductor of the City of Birmingham Symphony Orchestra.
 The appointment recognised his work as Assistant Conductor, the first in the CBSO’s history, and the special relationship he has built with the Orchestra.
 His career has since gone from strength to strength, conducting orchestras in the UK and internationally.